Help restore the Manx Beauty to the heart of our community.

 Technical Adviser: Mike Griffin is a time-served shipwright who trained at James N Miller and Sons at St Monans and worked there building wooden boats.
 He subsequently worked at Rosyth Dockyard, as Supervisor and, later, Project Lead on submarines and surface vessels.

 As a "thank-you" for your support, we are offering a range of rewards, some of which are truly unique.

 You could have your initials inscribed on the hull component (plank, timberhead or frame), or have your name included on a plaque screwed to a bulkhead.

-Crail Pottery have created some lovely Salt Pigs with our logo embossed on; small and medium are paired with salt from the exciting new East Neuk Salt Co.
+Crail Pottery have created some lovely Salt Pigs with our logo embossed on them; available in small or medium, they come paired with salt from the exciting new East Neuk Salt Co.

 We are also delighted to be supported by some high profile Shetland and Manx musicians who have pledged a unique reward: for a donation of £200 you can have a traditional tune written and given the name you choose.